MN0rd/mapper-sayari/README.md

 *Step 2: Map the entities*

 If you downloaded the full data set, there will be around 100 files with around 20m rows each!
 It is best to create a script and have multiple mappers running at the same time.
-The example script included in this project [map_entities.sh](map_entities.sh)starts 10 processes that map 10 files each and may take about 10 hours to run.
+The example script included in this project [map_entities.sh](map_entities.sh) starts 10 processes that map 10 files each and may take about 10 hours to run.

 The result of this is an output directory with a gzipped json file for each gzipped "entities" csv file on the input directory.